jansenzjh/hotel-chatbot/README.md

         GOOGLE_API_KEY="Your-Google-Gemini-API-Key"
         ```

-3. Data Ingestion (One-Time Setup)
+3.  **Data Ingestion (One-Time Setup)**

     This process populates your Supabase database with the hotel data and its vector embeddings.

-    1. Run the Database Setup:
+    1.  **Run the Database Setup:**
         *   Log in to your Supabase project.
         *   Go to the `SQL Editor` > `New Query`.
-        * Copy the entire contents of `setup_database_gemma.sql` into the editor and click `Run`.
+        *   Copy the entire contents of `pg_create_table.sql` into the editor and click `RUN`.
         *   This will create your `properties` table and the `match_properties` search function.

-    2. Download and Process the Data:
+    2.  **Process, Embed, and Upload the Data:**

-        * Download the `listings.csv` file from the Kaggle link above.
-        * Place `listings.csv` in the root of your project directory.
+        *   The `listings.csv` file is included in the repository.
+        *   The following commands use `docker-compose` to run the Python scripts inside a containerized environment.
+The `extra_hosts` setting in the `docker-compose.yml` file ensures the container can connect to the Ollama service running on your host machine.
-        * Run the processing script to clean the data:
+        *   First, clean the raw data:
             ```sh
-            python process_tokyo_listings.py
+            docker-compose run --rm app python process_tokyo_listings.py
             ```
-        * This will create a new file: `clean_listings.jsonl`.

-    3. Upload and Embed the Data:
+            *This creates `clean_listings.jsonl`.*
-        * Run the upload script.
-This will read `clean_listings.jsonl`, generate 768-dimension embeddings for each listing using your local `embeddinggemma` model, and upload them to Supabase.
-        * This will take some time.
+        *   Next, generate embeddings and upload to Supabase.
+This will take some time.
             ```sh
-            python upload_to_supabase.py
+            docker-compose run --rm app python upload_to_supabase.py
             ```

-    4. Run the Chatbot
+4.  **Run the Chatbot**

     Once the data ingestion is complete, you can start the web application:
     ```sh
-        streamlit run app.py
+    docker-compose up --build
     ```
+    The `--build` flag is only necessary the first time or after code changes.

-Your browser will automatically open, and you can now chat with your RAG-powered application.
+    Open your browser to `http://localhost:8501` to chat with your RAG-powered application.

 ### Future Implementation

 *   Hybrid Search: Combine the current vector search (semantic) with traditional SQL WHERE clauses (keyword/filter).
 This would allow for queries like, "Find me a place in Shinjuku for under 15,000 JPY."
 *   Chat History: Implement conversational memory so the user can ask follow-up questions (e.g., "Which one of those has WiFi?").
-* Containerization: Dockerize the application and its dependencies for deployment.